jannikls/jannikls.github.io/_posts/2024-02-12-boeing-versus-airbus.markdown

 slug: "airbus-versus-boeing"
 ---

-For around thirty years, Airbus and Boeing have competed duopolistically and we have seen repeated ebb and flow in terms of market share.
+For around thirty years, Airbus and Boeing have competed duopolistically and we have seen repeated ebb-and-flow in terms of market share.
 In 1992, Boeing’s market share for commercial airplanes was around 70%.
 In 2023, Airbus market share (measured by order backlog) is at [around 60%](https://flightplan.forecastinternational.com/2024/01/15/airbus-and-boeing-report-december-and-full-year-2023-commercial-aircraft-orders-and-deliveries/).

 The brand name “Boeing” used to be connected with engineering-quality and safety, as demonstrated by an [old Boeing merchandise](https://www.boeingstore.com/products/if-its-not-boeing-im-not-going-t-shirt-2).
 In light of recent [repeated](https://www.wsws.org/en/articles/2024/02/09/omle-f09.html) [safety](https://en.wikipedia.org/wiki/Boeing_737_MAX_groundings) issues with Boeing planes, many American observers are finally learning that the once-glorious Boeing is in serious trouble.
 Ed Pierson, a Boeing senior manager, [said in an interview](https://www.latimes.com/california/story/2024-01-30/boeing-max-9-flying-again-after-door-panel-blowout) that “I would absolutely not fly a Max airplane.”